maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 {{% hint title="3.36.
 Note" %}}

 Remember that $(9)$ and $(11)$ rely on the assumption that $V^\* \cong V$ exists and is canonical, as with any Hilbert space (per 3.14) or finite-dimensional vector space.
-This is what underlies 3.34 (the perspective of "trades and compositions") and 3.35 (the perspective of "contractions through evaluations").
-The idea of "trading" described in 3.33 was central in these contexts.
+This works because the inner product, which supports the bijection underlying the isomorphism, is assumed to be canonical (see 3.14 for the bijection it enables).

-While assuming a canonical $V^* \cong V$ provides a way to perform "trades" which we semantically interpret to be uniquely correct (the bijection underlying the isomorphism), many applications introduce special tensors of type $(2, 0)$ or $(0, 2)$ with the sole purpose of using them as adapters, enabling "trades" via contractions with them, for example, to contract a tensor of type $(0, 7)$ with an adapter of type $(2, 0)$ to obtain another of type $(1, 6)$.
+While assuming a canonical $V^* \cong V$ provides a map to perform "trades" which we semantically interpret to be uniquely correct in a completely abstract context (the bijection underlying the isomorphism), many applications introduce (non-canonical) tensors which enable "trades" via contractions with them.
+This is often done implicitly by de-canonicalizing the standard inner product in a set and replacing it with another cooler version (see 3.40).

 {{% /hint %}}